uhppoted/uhppoted-app-wild-apricot/README.md

                  For rules files stored on Google Drive the URI should be of the form: https://drive.google.com/uc?export=download&id=<file ID>

-  --workdir      Directory for working files, in particular the tokens, revisions, etc
+  --workdir      Directory for working files, in particular the tokens, revisions, etc. Defaults to:
-                 that provide access to Wild Apricot.
-Defaults to:
                  - /var/uhppoted on Linux
                  - /usr/local/var/com.github.uhppoted on MacOS
                  - ./uhppoted on Microsoft Windows

   --file <file> File path for the destination TSV file.
-Defaults to <yyyy-mm-dd HHmmss>.tsv
+Defaults to 'ACL <yyyy-mm-dd HHmmss>.tsv'

   --config      File path to the uhppoted.conf file containing the access
                 controller configuration information.
 Defaults to: